scrapy/scrapy/docs/contributing.rst

 more familiar with the project.
 You can also check Scrapy's `test coverage`_ to see which areas may benefit from more tests.

+All issues marked as open is available for anyone to work on.
+Unless the issue is marked with a discuss tag.
+This would indicate that the issue has ongoing pull request.
+Although we ask for you to only work on open issues, it is encouraged to look at similar closed pull requests.
+This could help you make informed decisions on the current open issue you are working on.

 The better a patch is written, the higher the chances that it'll get accepted and the sooner it will be merged.

 Well-written patches should: